lucasvolkmer/d2l-en-branch/chapter_preliminaries/ndarray.md

 # Manipulação de Dados
 :label:`sec_ndarray`

-In order to get anything done, we need some way to store and manipulate data.
-Generally, there are two important things we need to do with data: (i) acquire them; and (ii) process them once they are inside the computer.
-There is no point in acquiring data without some way to store it, so let us get our hands dirty first by playing with synthetic data.
-To start, we introduce the
-$n$-dimensional array, which is also called the *tensor*.
 Para fazer qualquer coisa, precisamos de alguma forma de armazenar e manipular dados.
 Geralmente, há duas coisas importantes que precisamos fazer com os dados: (i) adquirir eles; e (ii) processá-los assim que estiverem dentro do computador.
 Não há